-Everything about Domaine Saint Prefert Chateauneuf du Pape, Rhone wine wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Domaine Saint Prefert Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Saint Prefert History, Overview

 The birth of Domaine Saint Prefert dates back almost 100 years, to the early 1920’s, when Fernand Serre purchased an 80 hectare parcel of land.
 In less than a decade, he founded Domaine Saint Prefert in 1930.
 Domaine Saint Prefert quickly earned a reputation for making high quality Chateauneuf du Pape.

 In fact, Domaine Saint Prefert became one of the first wines exported from the southern Rhone to the United States!

 In 2002, Isabel Ferrando, a former banker who learned about winemaking in the Gigondas appellation at Domaine Raspail-Ay, purchased Domaine Saint Prefert from the Serre family.

 At the time, the property included 13.2 hectares of vines.
 The terroir was mostly rocks, gravel and small pebbles and stones.
 Since that point in time when she took over the estate, Isabel Ferrando has continued to increase her holdings in Chateauneuf du Pape to its current size.

 The debut vintage of Domaine Saint Prefert under the leadership of Isabel Ferrando was 2003, an extremely hot, dry year.
 To assist in the direction of the property, one of the first decisions made by Isabel Ferrando was to bring in Philippe Cambie as her consultant in 2003.